 You can check the level of fluoride on the packaging of the toothpaste.
 You should supervise your children's brushing up to the age of 7, and make sure they spit out the toothpaste and don't swallow any if possible.

-There are many different types of children's toothbrushes.
-These include brightly coloured brushes, ones that change colour, ones with favourite characters on the handle, and some with a timer.
+There are many different types of children's toothbrushes, including brightly coloured brushes, some that change colour, some with favourite characters on the handle, and some with a timer.
 These all encourage children to brush their teeth.
-The most important point is to use a small-headed toothbrush with soft, nylon bristles, suitable for the age of your child.
+The most important thing is to use a small-headed toothbrush with soft, nylon bristles, suitable for the age of your child.

-The main cause of tooth decay is not the amount of sugar and acid in the diet, but how often it is eaten or drunk.
+The main cause of tooth decay is not the amount of sugar or acid in the diet, but how often it is eaten or drunk.
 The more often your child has sugary or acidic foods or drinks, the more likely they are to have decay.
-It is therefore important to keep sugary and acidic foods to mealtimes only.
-If you want to give your child a snack, try to stick to vegetables, fruit and cheese.
-Try to limit dried fruit as it is high in sugar and can stick to the teeth.
+So it is important to have sugary and acidic foods just at mealtimes.
+If you want to give your child a snack, try to stick to cheese, vegetables and fruit.
+Try to limit how much dried fruit you give as it is high in sugar and can stick to the teeth.

-Children can sense fear in their parents, so it is important not to let your child feel that a visit to the dentist is something to be worried about.
+Children can sense fear in their parents, so it is important not to let your child feel that a visit to the dental team is something to be worried about.
 Try to be supportive if your child needs to have any dental treatment.
-If you have any fears of your own about going to the dentist, don't discuss them in front of your child.
+If you have any fears of your own about going to the dentist, don't let your child hear you talk about them.

-Regular visits to the dentist are essential in helping your child to get used to the surroundings and what goes on there.
+Regular visits to the dental team are essential in helping your child get used to the surroundings and what happens there.
 A child can be much more anxious if it is their first visit to a dental practice.
 Pain and distress can happen at any time and it is important to prepare your child with regular visits.